JoelCatarino/countdown/README.md

 ## 💻 About

-This is a simple CountDown
+This is a real time CountDown